 Most of the time, it is fine to travel while pregnant.
 As long as you are comfortable and safe, you should be able to travel.
-Still, talk to your health care provider if you are planning a trip.
+It is still a good idea to talk to your provider if you are planning a trip.

 When you travel, you should:

 - Wear comfortable shoes and clothing that isn't tight.

 - Take crackers and juice with you to avoid nausea.

 - Bring a copy of your prenatal care records with you.